peregrineshahin/ChessProgrammingWiki/content/Kindergarten_Bitboards.md

 [Grant Osborne](Grant_Osborne "Grant Osborne") came up with the idea, derived from [magic bitboards](Magic_Bitboards "Magic Bitboards") - to use different "magic" factors per square (rank), where multiplication may produce carries and enough so called constructive collisions to gain only five or even four bit indices and therefor denser tables.
 Since different squares may have different table sizes (16 or 32 entries), a Java-like [array](Array "Array") is used for the attacks, in C implemented as array of pointers to the arbitrary sized attack tables.
 The variable right shift by either 60 or 59 is encoded inside the otherwise redundant upper six bits of the magic factor, as mentioned in [incorporating the shift](Magic_Bitboards#IncorporatingtheShift "Magic Bitboards") of magic bitboards.

-Grant's proposal, so far with {5,4,4,5,5,4,4,5} bit ranges for the lookups per square for vertical rook attacks, results in a 1.5 KByte array instead the 4KByte of the initial Kindergarten file attack getter [[9]](#cite_note-9) .
+Grant's proposal, so far with {5,4,4,5,5,4,4,5} bit ranges for the lookups per square for vertical rook attacks, results in a 1.5 KByte array instead the 4KByte of the initial Kindergarten file attack getter <a id="cite-note-9" href="#cite-ref-9">[9]</a> .
 Whether the effort of the rank-indexed magic-factor plus additional pointer indirection pays off the memory saving is another question, and should be tried inside a concrete chess program with its individual cache- and memory footprint.